graydonhope/Emotion-Detection/README.md

-# Emotion-Detection
+# Emotion-Detection using OpenCV, Keras and Tensorflow
-Uses OpenCV and your front-facing camera to detect your emotion based on facial features.
+Uses your front-facing camera to detect emotion based on facial features.
 By accessing your live camera or webcam data, this model can detect some common emotions and send back a classification for live interaction.

 ### Some examples
 #### Here are some examples with different backgrounds and lighting.